monome/docs/norns/clocks.md

 end
 ```

-to cancel a clock you need to save its `id`.
+to cancel a coroutine you need to save its `id`.

 ### multiples